Hanoosh/memreas-transcoder-public/README.md

 - Security aspects shown here are for sample purposes.
 Security and Server hardening are outside of the scope of this project.
 - Error logging messages are for debugging purposes only (e.g. Mlog)
 - Ubuntu shown as example.
 Other Linux instances may be used.
+- This is a time intensive install dependent on your level of experience.

 Installation
 ------------